Inflammatory Bowel Disease (IBD) Service

 IBD Specialist Nurses

 Our IBD specialist nurses offer patients information, education and support about all aspects of Crohn’s disease and ulcerative colitis, including any treatments they may receive.
 Their aim is to help patients live well with IBD and manage their condition as successfully as possible.
-There are two IBD clinical nurse specialists at this Trust – Jude Tidbury and Jayne Foy.
-They provide a variety of different services designed to keep people well while ensuring they receive the best possible care and treatment.
+There are currently four (soon to be five) IBD nurse specialists at our trust, across both Conquest Hospital and Eastbourne DGH.
+They provide a variety of different services designed to keep people well while ensuring they receive timely and effective care and treatment.

-The service sees special drugs called biologicals, such as infliximab and vedolizumab, given to patients by an infusion through a drip in the arm, and Adalimumab which is given via an injection usually administered at home.
+The service sees special drugs called biologicals, such as Infliximab, given to patients by an infusion through a drip in the arm, and Adalimumab which is given via an injection usually administered at home.
 Our nurses will screen patients to see if they meet the criteria for these drugs.
-They will then apply to the local commissioners (CCG) for special funding, to pay for the treatment, before coordinating the infusions in our infusion units at Conquest Hospital or Eastbourne DGH.
-There is also a home care delivery team, who can help patients receive some treatments at home.
+They will then apply to the local care board (ICB) for special funding, to pay for the treatment, before coordinating the infusions in our infusion unit at Eastbourne DGH.
+There is also a homecare delivery team, who can help patients receive some treatments at home.
+Two of our nurses specialise in biologics, who assist and support patients receiving biologic therapies.

-Jude, Jayne and Sophia, along with the gastroenterologists will regularly review all patients who are having biologics, either at the time of the infusion, via the telephone, or in clinics, to ensure they are making a positive difference to their condition.
+The specialist nurse team, along with the gastroenterologists, will regularly review all patients who are having biologics, either at the time of the infusion, via the telephone, or in clinics, to ensure they are making a positive difference to their condition.

 My Health and Care Record (MHCR)

-The IBD team is now using ‘My Health and Care Record’ (MHCR) to share information with patients.
+The IBD team uses ‘My Health and Care Record’ (MHCR) to share information with patients.

 MHCR is provided via a system known as Patients Know Best and is a secure online system where personal information relating to the care we provide can be viewed on any internet enabled device eg a desktop computer, tablet or mobile phone.